-Due to the situation with the Coronavirus, and the need to limit large groups coming together, we are postponing this event and the weekend retreat.
-We are still committed to running this event, so we'll announce a new date as soon as we can.
+Due to the situation with the Coronavirus, we had to postpone this event and the weekend retreat.
+We and our funders are still committed to running this event, so we'll announce a new date as soon as we can.

 Any questions or concerns, please contact email@example.com